Fisheries (Cost Recovery) Rules 2001

 Note

-These rules are administered by the Ministry of Fisheries.
+These rules are administered by the Ministry for Primary Industries.

 Pursuant to section 263 of the Fisheries Act 1996, Her Excellency the Governor-General, on the recommendation of the Minister of Fisheries under that section, and acting on the advice and with the consent of the Executive Council, makes the following rules.